Introduction to Integration

 Integration is a way of adding slices to find the whole.

 Integration can be used to find areas, volumes, central points and many useful things.
-But it is easiest to start with finding the area under the curve of a function like this:
+But it is easiest to start with finding the area between a function and the x-axis like this:

 We could calculate the function at a few points and add up slices of width Δx like this (but the answer won't be very accurate):